 CVs are suitable for specialized job tasks that demand specific knowledge since they contain numerous pages of information about your professional talents and experience.
 When applying for employment in education or research, consider utilizing a CV, as the entire list of your qualifications will appeal to employers in these fields.

 Should I Use a Resume or a CV?

 Even after discussing the major difference between CV and Resume, one question that confuses us all is when to use a CV and when a Resume?
 After understanding the distinguishing features of resume and CV, it is important to understand that CV is used when you are applying inside the academic industry.
 As a CV elaborates upon the academic achievements and educational journey of one, it helps the academic institution in framing a fair judgement about your background.
 They can get an idea about your subject knowledge, management skills along with other complementary tools and techniques that you know.
 In contrast to this, a resume is always put to use when one is applying for a corporate job in the public or private sector.
 So if you are looking forward to applying for your dream job, you will now be able to make a clear choice between CV and resume.

-These may be the points to keep in mind and we’re sure you are now well versed of what is the difference between CV and Resume.
-But it is equally important to display the information is a correct form that is optimized to get the maximum attention and leave a mark.
+These may be the points to keep in mind and we’re sure you are now well versed of what is the difference between a CV and a Resume.
+But it is equally important to display the information in a correct form that is optimized to get the maximum attention and leave a mark.
 A capturing CV or Resume is the ultimate goal.
 We at Leverage Edu provide assistance to revamp your resume so that it stands out and helps you land on your dream college and job.
-You can ping us up at +91 8826200293 and we’ll make sure you have an awesome career!
+You can ping us up at 1800 57 2000 and we’ll make sure you have an awesome career!